A topic from the subject of Distillation in Chemistry.

 Boiling Point

-The boiling point of a liquid is the temperature at which its vapor pressure becomes equal to the surrounding pressure.
+The boiling point of a liquid is the temperature at which its vapor pressure equals the surrounding atmospheric pressure.
+At this point, the liquid transitions to a gaseous state.

 Vapor Pressure

-Vapor pressure is the pressure exerted by the vapor of a liquid above its surface.
+Vapor pressure is the pressure exerted by the vapor of a liquid in equilibrium with its liquid phase in a closed container.
+It increases with temperature.

 Fractional Distillation

-Fractional distillation is a type of distillation used to separate liquids with similar boiling points.
-It involves multiple stages of evaporation and condensation, resulting in a more efficient separation.
+Fractional distillation is a more efficient type of distillation used to separate liquids with similar boiling points.
+It employs a fractionating column to enhance separation through multiple vaporization-condensation cycles.

 Equipment and Techniques